 February 7, 2014 (KHARTOUM) – The Sudanese cabinet forum on addressing problems of the national carrier Sudan Airways has made several recommendations including an integral five-year plan to be implemented starting this year.

-- Aeroplanes are seen on the tarmac in Khartoum’s international airport September 13, 2012 (Reuters/Mohamed Nureldin Abdallah)
+- Sudan Airways aeroplane are seen on the tarmac in Khartoum’s international airport September 13, 2012 (Reuters/Mohamed Nureldin Abdallah)

 The forum discussed obstacles facing the company and ways for developing a framework to rebuild it.

 The state’s minister at the Ministry of Transport, Roads, and Bridges, Oshek Mohamed Tahir, disclosed the issuance of a presidential decree to form a committee for developing Sudan Airways.

 Sudan Airways’ former board of directors chairman, al-Sharif Ahmed Omer Badr, said the government subsidy which amounted to $20 million has not solved the company’s problems, advising the government not to provide additional funds.

 “Qaroon’s [proud owner of a fortune so vast and plentiful.
 He was mentioned in the Qur’an ] money wouldn’t solve Sudan Airways problems”, he added

 He pointed that Sudan Airways building in London was mortgaged until repaying the company’s debts, saying Sudan Airways owes $750.000 to several newspapers.

 The director of Sudan’s Civil Aviation Authority (CAA), Ahmed Sati Bajouri, stressed the government has liberated air space and wouldn’t subsidize Sudan airways just because it is the national carrier.

 He called upon Sudan Airways’ managementto stop “crying on the ruins” and engage in a joint investment with the government.